 8. Try something new.

 I love the idea I mentioned above on ways to give gifts to kids or families in need.
 You can even do this for a family at your church or in your neighborhood.
 Another fun idea is to host a friendsgiving, ugly sweater party or New Years party.
 You could do a gift exchange with your best friends, go see a play or go to a parade.
 I get it, some people love traditions, but it’s good to mix it up a little!
 Doing the same thing every year can get old pretty fast.
-You could spend Christmas in Hawaii or skip out on the gathering this year because of covid and do Christmas in July with all your favorite siblings or friends.
+You could spend Christmas in Florida or skip out on the gathering this year because of covid and do Christmas in July with all your favorite siblings or friends.
 Again, there’s no rules so why not try something new.

 9. Just say no.

 People assume families must spend every holiday together and to be honest, it annoys me.
 You don’t have to do anything that your family or friends are expecting you to do or what the social norm is.
 If you don’t want to visit your parents, just tell them no. If you don’t like decorating your house for every new month or listening to christmas music, don’t do it.
 If you would rather eat pizza for Thanksgiving than spend 5 hours cooking food your kids won’t even eat, order pizza!
 If you can’t afford to pile presents under the tree this year, just get a few.
 You can let your kids or spouse know what to expect.
 Do what is best for you and your family, not what everyone else is doing.
 Listen to your body, are you tired? overwhelmed? angry?
 Say no to the things that are making you feel that way.
 There is no good reason to burn ourselves out doing everything we hate to make everyone else happy.